- What are the Campaigns?

-- What are Campaign Worlds?
+- Why are you destroying your Campaign Worlds?

-- Do I get anything for participating in campaigns?
+- Do I get anything for participating in Campaigns?

-- What does a typical campaign look like?
+- What does a typical Campaign look like?

 - How many Campaigns will be running at once?